-If allowed to take effect, the Rule will force lessees to obtain financial assurance for approximately \$6.9 billion in additional decommissioning liabilities.
+90. If allowed to take effect, the Rule will force lessees to obtain financial assurance for approximately \$6.9 billion in additional decommissioning liabilities.
 The surety industry will not be able to provide anything close to that amount.
-Ex.
-F ¶4; Ex.
-G ¶¶5-7; Ex.
-B ¶¶16-19; accord CAC Specialty Comment 2-3.
-If they were to provide bonds to cover the new amount, they would require "prohibitive levels of cash collateral."
-Ex.
-B ¶17; accord Ex.
-F ¶5 ("100% collateral"); Ex.
-G ¶¶5, 11.
-As a result, Interior will be entitled to stop operations on the basis of noncompliance, putting operators out of business.
+See CAC Specialty Comment 2-3.
+If they were to provide bonds to cover the new amount, they would require prohibitive levels of cash collateral.
+As a result, Interior will be entitled to stop operations and production on the basis of noncompliance, putting operators out of business.
 Before then, surety companies will be entitled to demand additional collateral from lessees on their existing bonds.
-Ex.
-C ¶17; Ex.
-D ¶20; Ex.
-E ¶¶27-33; Ex.
-G ¶8.
 They will demand that additional collateral immediately because the Rule makes sureties less able to guarantee that the lessees will remain solvent, which in turn requires greater collateral.
-See id.
 Even if the surety capacity existed and companies could comply with the Rule, compliance would cost \$559 million to \$573 million every year.
 RIA at 7-8.

-If allowed to take effect, the Rule will result in a decrease of about 55 million barrels of oil from the Gulf of Mexico over a ten-year period.
+91. If allowed to take effect, the Rule will result in a decrease in production of about 55 million barrels of oil from the Gulf of Mexico over a ten-year period.
 Opportune Study 7.
 Over that same timeframe, the Rule will destroy 36,000 jobs, prevent the payment of \$573 million in royalties to the U.S. Treasury, divest the States of their statutorily entitled royalties, and cause a GDP decline of \$9.9 billion, concentrated in the Gulf Coast States.
 Id.

-Not only will the Rule undermine OCS development, but it will also undermine its own extra-statutory objective of preventing decommissioning costs from being passed on to Interior.
+92. Not only will the Rule undermine OCS development, but it will also undermine its own extra-statutory objective of preventing decommissioning costs from being passed on to Interior.
 By throttling independents' capital, the Rule will slow their current decommissioning activities, increasing the potential universe of orphaned properties.
-"Diverting [hundreds of millions of dollars] of capital per year to unnecessary bonds will reduce the capital available for decommissioning campaigns which will prolong the presence of wells and platforms in the Gulf which increases the potential decommissioning liability that is present in the event the current owner defaults or files for bankruptcy protection."
-GEA et al. Comment 19.
-"Like a Greek Tragedy," the sureties warned, "the BOEM's actions could expedite the outcomes it wished to avoid."
-CAC Specialty Comment 2.